loliksamuel/5-teqniques-to-avoid-thread-dirty-count/README.md

 		STAMPED,
 		OPTIMISTIC

-note: it is recommended to use immutable objects
+note: it is recommended to use immutable objects rather than mutable objects + synchronization.